bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 pixi shell -e default-cuda
 pixi run build-bodo-cudf
 ```
-You will also need to set the environment variable: `OMPI_MCA_pml="ucx"` prior to running anything.

 To run the benchmark on other libraries including Dask and Polars, a conda environment is provided in `env.yml`:
 ``` shell
 conda env create -f env.yml